s-esposito/mvdatasets/README.md

 ## Installation

-Install the module with `pip install mvdatasets`, or from source using `pip install -e`.
+Install the module from source using `pip install -e`.

 ## Run the examples